worldmaking/mischmasch/notes.md

+EDITING patterns

+VR controllers:
+- on every frame, we can ask what they are currently pointing at
+- maybe also what they intersect with, via Box3.intersectSphere etc. (first transform controller pose into geometry's world boundnig box)

+state machine. machine is always in 1 state.
+State defines what events it responds to, and what states these events will leave it in.
+(Default is to stay in current state)
+- easy to understand, can be defined in data quite easily
+- handles mutually-exclusive states well, but not 'always responsive' interfaces (e.g. board of knobs)

 MENU

 is created using the same function that creates geometry etc. of objects in a project, but is not part of the OT workflow